nartehi/ticfoundation/README.md

 ### To See Latest Changes From Develop branch in your branch

 #### Steps:
-1. Checkout dev branch (git checkout develop)
+1. Checkout main branch (git checkout main)
-2. Get the latest of develop branch (git pull)
+2. Get the latest of main branch (git pull)
 3. Checkout branch your_branch (git checkout your_branch)
-4. Merge develop branch to branch your_branch (git merge develop)
+4. Merge develop branch to branch your_branch (git merge main)